alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 # prints ["posts/a-second-post/index.md" "posts/my-first-post/index.md"]
 ```

-I also used the function [js->clj](https://cljs.github.io/api/cljs.core/js-GTclj) to convert the JavaScript array to a Clojure vector.
+I used the function [js->clj](https://cljs.github.io/api/cljs.core/js-GTclj) to convert the JavaScript array to a Clojure vector.
 The [#js literal](https://cljs.github.io/api/syntax/#js-literal) from the previous output is gone.

 We can also continue using the `p/let` macro for non-promise bindings.